ksnavely/website/README.md

 ## Live it

 The site is live at http://kdevops.com.
-I have a goal to use a container service from Bluemix or AWS however I'm still working out the kinds with production container service.
+I have a goal to use a container service from Bluemix or AWS however I'm still working out the kinks with production container service.
 For now it's running sans Docker in an EC2 instance.

 See the [provisioning guide](provision.md) and the [docker guide](docker.md).